-- The International Institute of Connecticut, http://www.iiconn.org/human_traffic.html, provides services to victims of trafficking in Connecticut.
+- Immigration Advocates Network, http://www.immigrationadvocates.org/nonprofit/legaldirectory/search?state=CT, provides services to victims of trafficking in Connecticut.
 The Institute's Project Rescue offers language and cultural assistance, legal and immigration services, housing, health services, transportation, job training skills and referrals to other organizations for victims of trafficking.

 - The Barnaba Institute, http://www.barnabainstitute.org,

-provided to teens and young girls and boys who
+care services are provided to teens and young girls

-Institute has also developed a pilot project to
+has also developed a pilot project to provide

 TO FIND PROVIDERS IN CONNECTICUT'S COMMUNITY

 SOURCES: Polaris Project: Domestic Trafficking

 Sheet: Human Trafficking; Office of Victim

 Services, State of Connecticut Judicial Branch and

 U.S. Department of Health and Human Services: Brochure: